rust-lang/book/2018-edition/src/ch19-06-macros.md

 There are some strange corners with `macro_rules!`.
 In the future, there will be a second kind of declarative macro, with the `macro` keyword, that will work in a similar fashion, but fix some of these edge cases.
+After that is done, `macro_rules` will be effectively deprecated.
 With this in mind, as well as the fact that most Rust programmers will *use* macros more than *write* macros, we won’t discuss `macro_rules!` any further.
 To learn more about how to write macros, consult the online documentation or